Lawrence Brignolia: Biography

 Brignolia married his first wife, Nellie Eagan of Cambridge, in 1899.
 The next year they had a child, Joseph, who died of gastro-enteritis at the age of two months.
 Another child, Lawrence Gerard, was born in 1905.
 He married his second wife, Annie Lynch (née Willard) in 1918; she brought two children by a previous marriage to the family.
 He continued living in Cambridge all his life, working as a master horseshoer until the 1930s when the need for that occupation fell into abeyance.
-He died in an automobile accident in 1958, at the age of 82.
-By that time he weighed about 300 pounds.
+He died at St. Elizabeth's Hospital in Boston in February 1958, following an automobile accident in the Brighton neighborhood of Boston.
+He weighed about 300 lb at the time.

 In 2000, Brignolia was elected to the National Italian American Sports Hall of Fame.